-Self-Shiatsu consists of applying Shiatsu Massage to your own body.
-In theory, almost all Shiatsu techniques can be done for yourself.
-Think of using, for instance, pressure, Acupressure, compression, stretches, strokes, pulls, vibrations, and percussions, and so on.
+Self-Shiatsu is about applying Shiatsu Massage to your own body.
+In theory, almost all Shiatsu techniques can be done by and for yourself.
+Think of using pressure, acupressure, compression, stretches, strokes, pulls, vibrations, and percussions, and so on.

 You can learn to give yourself a Foot Massage, Hand Massage, Abdominal Massage, Ear Massage, or Head Massage, to name some examples.
 Nevertheless, it’s not always possible to massage all body parts, such as parts of the back, although you could use certain tools or appliances to reach those areas.
 It’s also harder to massage deeply, or perform deep stretches doing it yourself.